Hydroxyethyl starch: Adverse effects

 HES can cause anaphylactoid reactions: hypersensitivity, mild influenza-like symptoms, slow heart rate, fast heart rate, spasms of the airways, and non-cardiogenic pulmonary edema.
 It is also linked to a decrease in hematocrit and disturbances in blood clotting.
 One liter of 6% solution (Hespan) reduces factor VIII level by 50% and will prolong the aPTT and will also decrease vWF.
 A coagulation effect of hetastarch administration is direct movement into fibrin clots and a dilutional effect on serum.
 Hetastarch may lead to platelet dysfunction by causing a reduction in the availability of glycoprotein IIb-IIIa on platelets.

 HES derivatives have been demonstrated to have increased rates of acute kidney failure and need for renal replacement therapy and to decrease long-term survival when used alone in cases of severe sepsis compared with Ringer lactate solution.
 The effects were tested on HES 130kDa/0.42 in people with severe sepsis; analysis showed increased rates of kidney failure and increased mortality when compared to LR.
 It has been recommended that, since medium-MW HES solutions may be associated with harm, these solutions should not be used routinely for patients with septic shock.

-During 2010/11 a large number of research papers associated with a single author were retracted for ethical reasons, and this may affect clinical guidelines referring to HES preparations prepared before this date.
+During 2010/11 a large number of research papers associated with Joachim Boldt were retracted for ethical reasons, and this may affect clinical guidelines referring to HES preparations prepared before this date.
+In 2013 a meta-analysis on HES in critically ill patients showed that only the Boldt studies showed an improvement with HES; all other studies showed significant risks with no benefits.

+Severe itching

+Hydroxyethyl starch has been observed to cause severe pruritis, or itching after administration.
+This can occur even at doses as low as 400mg/kg cumulative dose, and is considered to be possible at any dose, though does become more common at higher cumulative doses.
+In a review of the accumulation of hydroxyethyl starch in body tissues, it was found that approximately 15% of patients given the drug had deposits of the drug in their skin.
+These deposits were more common with higher cumulative doses, and in some cases persisted for 4-8 years or more after last administration.
+It it thought that the mechanism by which itching is caused is related to deposits of hydroxyethyl starch occurring in peripheral nerves, potentially Schwann cells specifically.

+This itching can be very severe and is the most common side effect of hydroxyethyl starch.
+It generally has a delayed onset of at least a few weeks after administration, which increases the difficulty in diagnosing this side effect as people experiencing itching and their doctors may not consider it as a possible cause.
+In many patients, it is very difficult or impossible to provide relief from the itching or reduce the duration of the itching.
+Antihistamines have no effect on itching with this cause.
+Some small studies or single case reports have suggested potential benefit from oral naltrexone or topical capsaicin, but these have yet to be tested in large trials.